Josh Rojas Player Props: Diamondbacks vs. Braves

 - Rojas is hitting .232 with 12 doubles and 15 walks.

-- He has not hit a home run in his 46 games this year.
+- He has not gone deep in his 46 games this year.

-- Rojas has an RBI in 16 of 46 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- Rojas has driven home a run in 16 games this season (34.8%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on one occasion..

+- He has scored in 17 of 46 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.